jwagenleitner/groovy-wslite/README.md

 ### Response

-The response is automatically parsed by XmlSlurper and provides several convenient methods for accessing the SOAP response.
+The response is automatically parsed by XmlSlurper and provides several convenient properties for accessing the SOAP message.

 `response.envelope`